 A. The State-level EO Officer conducts an annual statistical or other quantifiable analysis (race/ethnicity; sex; limited English proficiency; preferred language; age; and disability status) to determine any practical or statistical significance.
-Any significant differences in rates of application, placement, and termination identified will result in an investigation to determine if these differences appear to be caused by discrimination.
-Such investigation will include an analysis of the records individual registrants, applicants, eligible applicants/registrants, employees and applicants for employment; interviews; and other appropriate techniques.

 Each LWDA is responsible for conducting quarterly statistical or other quantifiable analysis to determine whether statistically significant variances appear to exist that would indicate an adverse impact on a protected population.
 The LWDAs submit quarterly reports to the State Office of Equal Opportunity (OEO) as attestation that the reviews have been completed.